 A little larger than the SPARC II above, the Strikefire II features a selectable red or green 4 MOA dot for speed and shooter preference or variable environmental conditions, 10 brightness settings and plenty of windage and elevation adjustment.

 A single-piece aluminum body and Vortex’s highest recoil rating makes this optic a great, less-expensive choice for those who plan to mount a red dot on a dedicated shotgun or other firearm with pounding recoil.

 The included cantilever mount is suitable for AR mounting out of the box and will produce a lower 1/3rd co-witness.
 Standard 30mm rings allow the user to mount it lower if required.
-This nice sight will not set you back by much, you can check out the Amazon price here.
+This nice sight will not set you back by much.

 Vortex AMG UH-1 – Best Holographic Sight